kavezo/ZipZap/README.md

 ### Connecting to the private server

 1. Make sure MagiReco is already installed on your device.
 I've only tested it on when it's past the tutorial, so no guarantees it'll work for a fresh install.
+But it works even if you haven't updated.
-2. Find the IP address of the computer you're running the server on
+2. Find the IP address of the computer you're running the server on.
+I've only tested this with a local IP address (ones that start with 192.168) but external IP addresses should work.
-3. Configure a proxy on your device with the server address as your computer's IP address, and the port as 8080
+3. Configure a proxy on your device with the server address as your computer's IP address, and the port as 8080.
+You can google this if you don't know how to.
-4. Open mitm.it, and download and enable a certificate for your device
+4. Open mitm.it in a browser, and download and enable a certificate for your device
-5. If you can load google.com through the proxy, then you can open the app and everything will be through the private server.
+5. Try loading google.com through the proxy -- if it works, then you can open the app and everything will be through the private server.

 I had a horrible time getting mitmproxy to work on some of my devices; specifically, I never got it to work with my Mac running mitmproxy and my iPhone 6 trying to get through it.
 Try googling any errors you have with mitmproxy; it may or